IMF board approves $1.3B loan tranche for Pakistan

 Pakistan has now received the third tranche under the loan program which began last yyear

-The International Monetary Fund’s Executive Board has approved a disbursement of $1.29 billion for Pakistan, the Fund said on Monday, calling the decision a significant milestone for the country’s ongoing loan program.
+The International Monetary Fund’s (IMF) Executive Board has approved a disbursement of $1.29 billion for Pakistan and credited the authorities for maintaining economic stability.

 The Executive Board reviewed the staff-level agreement reached in October and cleared a $1.09 billion tranche under Pakistan’s existing Extended Fund Facility (EFF).
 The IMF also approved the first $200 million tranche from the Resilience and Sustainability Facility (RSF), which supports Pakistan’s climate-related initiatives.